How to Stay Safe From Common

 - Don’t Shop on a Public Wi-Fi Network or Public Computer- This is an easy way for hackers and scammers to acquire your information as most public Wi-Fi networks are not secure.

 - Monitor Your Transactions- Paying extra lose attention to your transaction history can help ensure you don’t become a victim of fraud.
-A great way to monitor fraud is to sign up for Visa Purchase Alerts.
-This allows you to receive real-time alerts via text or e-mail whenever a purchase is made with your Visa debit or credit card that meets the criteria chosen during enrollment.
-You can also setup some transactional Alerts in our Digital Banking platform.
+A great way to monitor fraud is to sign up for transactional alerts inside the Digital Banking platform.
+This allows you to receive real-time alerts via text or e-mail whenever a purchase is made with your card.
+You can also setup some additional account related alerts in our Digital Banking platform.
 The card Management widget within Digital Banking allows you to easily block and unblock your card for any transactions.
 You also can add a Travel Notice to your card so that your card doesn’t get denied while conducting any transactions while traveling.

 Scams to Be on the Lookout For